epage/cargo-script-mvs/0000-rust-script.md

 - Use `package.rust-version` to control the toolchain
   - Why not: this will be sitting below rustup, not above it

+## Naming

+By using `rust` in the name, it makes it sound like its parallel or below cargo, rather than integrates with cargo support.

+When naming it `cargo <something>`, `#!/usr/bin/env cargo <something>` will fail because `env` treats the rest of the line as the bin name, spaces included.
+You need to use `env -S` but that wasn't supported at least on macOS last I tested.

+When naming `cargo-<something>` (e.g. `cargo-script`), we are following the convention of a cargo plugin and users have full right to expect it to work but it will fail because cargo will run it as `cargo-<something> <something>`.

 # Prior art
 [prior-art]: #prior-art